 1 jar 24 Oz of diced tomatoes (I prefer roasted garlic)

 14 Oz crushed Tomatoes (I use Italian variety)

 *A very important ingredient of many lebanese dishes is 7 spices.
 7 Spices are made with a mix of the following spices: all spice, cinnamon, cloves, cumin, coriander, caraway and nutmeg.
 I buy this through our local grocer, Phoenicia.
 I’ve also purchased on Amazon. * Recipe for my homemade seven spices blend is included at the bottom of this post.

 Step 1: Rinse and cut the cauliflower into florets.
 Set aside.

 Step 2: In a separate pot, cook the rice per directions on rice bag/box.

-Step 3: Using a 2 1/2 – 3 inch deep skillet that has a fitted glass lid, cook the chopped onion and ground lamb at medium heat in the olive oil.
+Step 3: Using a 2 1/2 – 3 inch deep skillet that has a fitted glass lid, cook the chopped onion and ground beef at medium heat in the olive oil.
 Add the 7 spices, pepper and salt and mix well.
 Careful not to over cook the meat.

-Step 4: fold in the green beans, cover and cook for an additional 20 minutes with lid on, stirring occasionally at medium low to medium heat.
+Step 4: fold in the cauliflower, crushed and diced tomatoes.
+Mix well.
+Cover and cook for an additional 30 minutes with lid on, stirring occasionally at medium low to medium heat.

 Step 5: serve hot over a bed of rice.
 Add a dollop of plain yogurt when serving.